paazmaya/shigehachi/README.md

 -c, --color         Color used in the output images, such as \#b10dc9 or purple -m, --metric        Difference calculation Metric
--s, --style         Style in which the diff image is created
+-s, --style         Style in which the diff image is created -S, --suffixes      Image suffixes used for finding previous images.
+Defaults to 'png'
 ```

 Combining `--version` and `--verbose` (or using `-Vv`) the output will also contain the name